TanStack/query/docs/src/pages/docs/api.md

 ## `hydration/dehydrate`

 `dehydrate` creates a frozen representation of the queries in a `queryCache` that can later be hydrated with `useHydrate` or `hydrate`.
 This is useful for passing prefetched queries from server to client or persisting queries to localstorage.
-It only includes currently successful queries.
+It only includes currently successful queries by default.

 ```js
 import { dehydrate } from 'react-query/hydration'